mr7brown/agb.github.io/pages/mydoc/mydoc_google_developer.md

 ## Configure developer account and account settings

-To enable access to the Google Assistant API, do the following:
+To enable access to the Google Assistant API, complete the following:

 1. Open the Actions Console.<br><br>

     <a href="https://console.actions.google.com/" class="btn btn-primary">GO TO
     THE ACTIONS CONSOLE</a>

-2. Click on <b>Add/import project</b>.
+2. Click <b>Add/import project</b>.

-3. To create a new project, type a name in the Project name box and click <b>CREATE PROJECT</b>.
+3. To create a new project, type a name in the Project name field and click <b>CREATE PROJECT</b>.

     Alternatively, if you already have an existing Google Cloud Platform project, you can select that project and import it.